 Many of these tools and tactics will overlap.
 While that may seem like a symptom of inefficiency, it’s actually a sign that your digital marketing is tightly woven and working to grow your business from multiple angles.
 For example, your social media, email, and remarketing platforms will inevitably leverage the graphics and media you make using content creation tools.

-Simultaneously, the digital marketing tools you use to engage your audience will provide analytics to indicate how the content you create and products or services you sell are performing so you can adjust them as needed.
-Continually adapting and adjusting your digital marketing strategy in this way will push your business forward.
+Simultaneously, the digital marketing tools you use to engage your target audience will provide analytics to indicate how the content you create and products or services you sell are performing so you can adjust them as needed.
+Continually adapting and adjusting your digital marketing plan in this way will push your business forward.